shikokuchuo/mirai/README.md

   - Built for low-latency applications such as real time inference or responsive Shiny apps
 - Reliable
-  - Prioritises consistent behaviour with no use of global options or environment variables
+  - Prioritises consistent behaviour, with no reliance on global options or variables
-  - Each mirai call is evaluated exactly as provided - no reliance on guesswork, hence no surprises
+  - Each mirai call is evaluated exactly as provided for predictable results
 - Scalable
-  - Enables workflows with thousands of nodes and millions of tasks
+  - Enables applications involving thousands of nodes and millions of tasks
-  - Verified by heavy-duty scientific workloads in the life sciences industry
+  - Verified by usage in heavy-duty workloads in the life sciences industry

 [<img alt="Joe Cheng on mirai with Shiny" src="https://img.youtube.com/vi/GhX0PcEm3CY/hqdefault.jpg" width = "300" height="225" />](https://youtu.be/GhX0PcEm3CY?t=1740)